 What you cannot do is use this book to see what manufacturers were producing.
-This particular Blue Book dates from 1952 and the UK had legal limits on the quantities of imports allowed from various places.
+This particular Blue Book dates from 1952 (I have other editions from 1939 and 1971) and the UK had legal limits on the quantities of imports allowed from various places.
 As most of these cameras were made in Germany, import quotas could be quite small, or even non-existent.

 Blog copyright by John Margetts, 2014